Your future in agriculture is waiting.

 The Ministry of Agriculture reserves the right to publish or promote all submissions as deemed appropriate.

-Scholarship recipients will be notified in May 2021.
-Recipients will need to submit their Official Confirmation of Enrollment, as issued by their post-secondary institution, prior to receiving the scholarship funds.
+Scholarship recipients will be notified in May 2023.
+Recipients will need to submit their Official Confirmation of Enrolment, as issued by their post-secondary institution, prior to receiving the scholarship funds.

 For More Information, Please Contact